lawrennd/old_talks/_uq/includes/emukit-sensitivity-analysis.md

 \subsection{Local Sensitivity}

 \notes{Given any function, $\mappingFunctionTwo(\cdot)$, we might be interested in how sensitive that function is to variations in its input space.
-One route to determining this is to compute the partial derivatives of that function with respect to its inputs,
+One route to determining this is to compute the partial derivatives of that function with respect to its inputs,}
 $$
 \frac{\partial}{\partial\inputScalar_i} \mappingFunctionTwo(\inputVector).
 $$